 - Created wireframe desktop layout options for account profile dashboards in Sketch

-- Followed e-commerce project’s shift from wireframes to workflows – due to the UX team getting ahead of the requirements
+- Followed e-commerce project’s shift from wireframes to workflows – we got ahead of the requirements

 - Created workflows to map potential e-commerce interactions for requirements for track order and favorites lists

-- Created workflows that mapped product requirements, written in Confluence, for reset password as a guest/non-credentialed user and from account profile
+- Created workflows that mapped product requirements, for reset password as a guest/non-credentialed user and from account profile

-- Created workflows to map proposed account profile functionality, including update address from account profile and checkout, communication preferences, and expired cards/payment methods
+- Created workflows to map proposed account profile functionality, including update address, communication preferences, and expired cards/payment methods

-- Attended at least 2 product meetings to discuss requirements for account profile pages
+- Attended at least 2 product meetings to discuss requirements for profile pages

-- Discussed workflows on track order and favorites/wishlist with a tech lead, before presenting to the client
+- Discussed workflows on track order and favorites with a tech lead, before presenting to the client

-- Presented workflows on track order and favorites/wishlist to client
+- Presented workflows on track order and favorites to client

 - Attended an informal session with the visual design team on their progress on a design system

-- Worked with the visual design lead and UX associate director to prep for a client presentation on wireframes and visual design of requirements
+- Prepped with 2 others for a client presentation on wireframes and visual design of requirements

 - Revisited the requirements for account profile requirements, to make sure they were reflected in the wireframes